aamoustafa/BIS15W2021_amoustafa/README.md

 # Alay Adeen Moustafa's Repository
 Hello there!
 This is my official BIS 15L Repository.
 Included is all of my coursework.
+I look forward to learning how to use RStudios!

 # Contact Info
 **Email**: aamoustafa@ucdavis.edu

 # Thank You!
-Have a wonderful day!
+_Have a wonderful day!_